-- The municipality should consider opportunities for improved visual connections to the Cenotaph from Confederation Street. - A stronger and more formal pedestrian connection should be implemented by the municipality to the Shelagh Law Parkette. - Any future redevelopment of private lands within the gateway area should include landscaping at the intersection and upgrades to building façades which conserves significant cultural heritage resources and while addressing the public realm.
-This includes consideration of the priority lot guidelines contained within this document. - Improvements within publicly owned lands within the Gateway area shall be in accordance with the public realm guidelines of this document.
+- The municipality should consider opportunities for improved visual connections to the Cenotaph from Confederation Street. - A stronger more formal pedestrian connection should be implemented by the municipality to the Shelagh Law Parkette. - Any future redevelopment of private lands within the gateway area should include landscaping at the intersection and upgraded building façades which address both public streets.
+This includes consideration of the priority lot guidelines contained within this document. - Improvements within publically owned lands within the Gateway area shall be in accordance with the public realm guidelines of this document.